leonp/leonp.github.io/blog/web/_posts/2014-10-18-separation-better-than-surface-integration-web-strategy.md

 Which leads to another principle:

 _We're always helpful, but we decide how we implement things on the web as bodged solutions are impossible to manage and result in poor customer experiences._

-And we know what we're doing, goddamit :-)